TOPICS COVERED IN THIS ARTICLE:

 Use the Up button to move the <<Ignore Column>> field into the correct position in the mapping.
 It should look like this:

-Now that you have added and ordered the fields to match the spreadsheet, click the Return to Manage Mappings button.
+Now that fields have been added and ordered to match the spreadsheet, click the Return to Manage Mappings button.

 It is possible to change the name of the mapping by clicking its Edit link.